Fort Ord’s history celebrated at local Freedom 250 ceremony

 |0

-This work, Fort Ord’s history celebrated at local Freedom 250 ceremony [Image 7 of 7], by Jennifer Leggett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Ord’s history celebrated at local Freedom 250 ceremony, by Jennifer Leggett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.